linux-system-roles/ha_cluster/README.md

   name-value dictionaries holds options for one Corosync link.
 It is recommended to set `linknumber` value for each link.
 Otherwise, the first list of dictionaries is assigned to the first link, the second one to the second link and so on.
+Only one link is supported with `udp` and `udpu` transports.
 * `compression` (optional) - List of name-value dictionaries configuring transport compression.
+Only available for `knet` transport.
 * `crypto` (optional) - List of name-value dictionaries configuring transport encryption.
-By default, encryption is enabled.
+Only available for `knet` transport, where encryption is enabled by default.
+Encryption is always disabled with `udp` and `udpu` transports.

 For a list of allowed options, see `pcs -h cluster setup` or `pcs(8)` man page, section 'cluster', command 'setup'.
 For a detailed description, see